patxitron/NX500_intervalometer/README.md

 See https://github.com/ottokiksmaler/nx500_nx1_modding

-It uses buildroot to make a modern toolchain with C++11 support capable of cross-compile to the camera OS.
-The final binary is statically linked so no libraries must be installed on camera.
+It uses buildroot to make a modern toolchain with C++14 support capable of cross-compile to the camera OS.
+The final binary is statically linked so you don't need to install any library in the camera.

 If buildroot compiling fails at LuaJit with error asm/errno.h: No such file or directory you can solve it by installing linux-libc-dev:i386 in your computer, for example